zuazo/postfix-dovecot-cookbook/README.md

 ## PostgreSQL Support on CentOS and Fedora

-Tha lastest CentOS and Fedora versions come without PostgreSQL support in their Postfix package.
+The latest CentOS and Fedora versions come without PostgreSQL support in their Postfix package.
 So we need to recompile it using the SRPM, enabling the PostgreSQL support.

 The `postfix-dovecot::postfix_postgresql` recipe takes care of it transparently.
 This recipe has been tested using `test-kitchen`, but it may not work for all cases.
 This code has been tested in the following platforms: